dialogic-godot/documentation/Documentation/translation.md

 Localisation provides very specific regional considerations for each consumer market.\
 This includes not only translation of the game, but also changes to the game itself to reflect specific cultural differences.

+While Dialogic supports translation of your timeline, it's better to focus on your game first and add translation later.\
+However, keeping the translation and localisation in mind is a very good idea:
+- How will you handle variables?
+- Do you need the glossary?
+- What images do you want to localise?
+- Any features in mind that may complicate translation?

 > **Note:** \
 For now, Dialogic supports CSV translation only.
 Godot itself supports `gettext` as well.